feenkcom/gtoolkit/README.md

 The current repository embodies the second generation of GT that is based on the [Bloc project](https://github.com/pharo-graphics/Bloc) and it is comprised of a set of distinct tools.
 Currently these are:
 - [Inspector](https://github.com/feenkcom/gtoolkit-inspector): the moldable inspector for Pharo on top of Bloc.
+- [Playground](https://github.com/feenkcom/gtoolkit-playground): the moldable playground for Pharo on top of Bloc.
-- [Documenter](https://github.com/feenkcom/gtoolkit-documenter): a tool for manipulating live documents in Pharo.
+- [Documenter](https://github.com/feenkcom/gtoolkit-documenter): an engine for manipulating live documents in Pharo.
 - Transcript: a rethinking of the classic Transcript taking advantage of the moldable text editor from Bloc.
 - [Visualizer](https://github.com/feenkcom/gtoolkit-visualizer): a set of visualization engines on top of Bloc.
 - [Examples](https://github.com/feenkcom/gtoolkit-examples): an engine for example-driven development in Pharo.